 The Becoming God

 for their race in the same way they were built.
 Their clergy are often encrusted in scrap metal and bits of magic items.
 Their reactions to the Lord of Blades are mixed, with some seeing him as a madman and others as a prophet of their faith.
 An alliance between the two, propelling him to godhood, is presented as a worst-case scenario.

-100% Adoration Rating: He's astoundingly popular a monarch in his own country and even abroad.
+- 100% Adoration Rating: He's astoundingly popular a monarch in his own country and even abroad.
 Partially it is what helped him become the engineer of the current peace.
 He's so popular that many of the setting's resident chessmasters hone their plans to begin after he dies of old age, because his popularity is such that it's better to not have to deal with it.
 Incidentally, the fact that none of his sons share his popularity has been noted by many.
 Even the people who desire to make Breland a democracy realize that their idea has no chance of passing during Boranel's lifetime.

-Cool Old Guy: ...but he's awesome enough to get away with it.
+- Cool Old Guy: ...but he's awesome enough to get away with it.

-Fluffy Tamer: Even in his old age, he still keeps two pet magebred ghost tigers.
+- Fluffy Tamer: Even in his old age, he still keeps two pet magebred ghost tigers.

-Retired Badass: He used to be an adventurer, leading two expeditions into Xen'Drik before he ascended to the Throne, where he was also active on the field during the Last War.
+- Retired Badass: He used to be an adventurer, leading two expeditions into Xen'Drik before he ascended to the Throne, where he was also active on the field during the Last War.

 King Kaius III (Karrnath)

 The iron-fisted king of frozen Karrnath.
 He's actually King Kaius I, turned into a vampire by Vol. When he refused to do her bidding any more, she triggered his bloodlust, forcing him to kill his wife.
-He eventually retook the country from his own grandson, and is now working to purge all of the lich's influences from the land, including both the Blood of Vol and its militant arm, the Emerald Claw.
+He eventually retook the country from his own grandson, and is now working to purge all of the lich's influences from the land, including both the Blood of Vol and its militant arm, the Order of the Emerald Claw.

 An enigmatic warforged warlord who seeks for his race to rule all of Eberron, said to be building an army of followers somewhere in the Mournland (literally; he has access to the creation forge in House Cannith's old headquarters).
 It's unknown where The Lord of Blades came from, or even whether "The Lord of Blades" is the name of a specific warforged or just a title; some think he was just invented by dissident warforged as a rallying symbol.